StephenJudeD/Speech-Emotion-Detection---Neural-Network-Ensemble-Model/README.md

 ---

-## Window & hopw sizes for variable lenghts - NB!!
+## Window & hop sizes for variable lenghts - NB!!

 Window and hop sizes are crucial for examining variable length audio, with the intgeration of attention mechanisms in the models, this allows you to uses various levels of paremeters depedning on the granualrity/ dept / level of emtions you want to extract.